-P2P (point to point) and GPON are two different classes of fibre internet connection – that’s right, not all fibre internet is created equal!
+Comparing P2P vs GPON fibre internet may not be something you ever expected to be doing.
+Many people don’t even know there are different classes of fibre internet connection – that’s right, not all fibre internet is created equal!
 If your business is considering upgrading to a fibre connection hoping for faster speeds, increased security, and complete redundancy then you should understand the different classes of fibre available.

 Think of GPON Fibre as water trickling down a pipe that slowly disperses through different pathways.
 P2P Fibre is then water that’s travelling through a pump, pushing it with force and speed to its end destination.